Protect Your Right To Stay Involved In Your Child’s Life

 - Where the child wants to live: The courts can take this into consideration, but the wishes of the parents are also weighed.

 - Ability and personal history of each parent: We can argue against joint custody or a specific parenting plan if one parent has a history of not being a reliable individual or parent.
 If there is an incidence of domestic violence, sole custody may be necessary.

 A Family’s Needs Will Change

 The needs of toddlers are not the same as the needs of teenagers.
-There is also the matter of children leaving home for college or career, as a time to end or significantly change the arrangement.
-Parents also move, change jobs and remarry.
+There is also the matter of children leaving home for college or a career, as a time to end or significantly change the arrangement.
+Parents also move, change jobs, remarry and sometimes adopt.
 We can modify your child custody arrangement to address these changes or write them into the original document.